Glasgow-College-UESTC/ip-lectures/2024/lecture 5 - Loops.md

 ---

-# <span style="color:orange">Example - Infinite Loop</span> :placard:
+# <span style="color:orange">Example: Infinite Loop</span> :placard:

 Write a C program that accepts integers from a user through the keyboard and then computes their sum.
-The process is carried on *until* the user enters `0`
+The process repeats *until* the user enters `0`.

-Program Template:
+Example input and output:

 ```
-A C program that computes the sum of non-zero integers

 Enter an integer (0 to terminate):
 12
 32